c4ke2/c4ke2.github.io/src/game_mansion.md

 Mega Mystery Mansion is a game I made for a project in grade 12 with three of my friends.
 It is a goofy point-and-click puzzle game set in a mansion containing talking rats, pool-playing ghosts, dancing skeletons, and more!

+Mega Mystery Mansion was made in Unity 2D, using object-oriented C#.

 <p  style="text-align: center;">
 	<img src="./img/MMM/pool.jpg" alt="A level about collecting pool balls" width=465px/>
 </p>